TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Experiments

 \subsection{Dataset and Baselines}

-To ensure a fair comparison, we utilize the public RAG hallucination benchmark established by \cite{sun2024redeep}.
-This benchmark comprises human-annotated responses from Llama2 (7B/13B) and Llama3 (8B) across two datasets: \textbf{RAGTruth} (QA, Data-to-Text, Summarization) and \textbf{Dolly} (Summarization, Closed-QA).
+To ensure a fair comparison, we utilize the public RAG hallucination benchmark established by \citet{sun2024redeep}.
+This benchmark consists of the Dolly (AC) and RAGTruth datasets.
+The former includes responses from Llama2 (7B/13B) and Llama3 (8B), while the latter covers these models in addition to Mistral-7B.
 Implementation details are provided in Appendix.
-We compare our method against representative approaches from three categories introduced in Section 2.
-The introduction of baseliens are provided in Appendix.
+We compare our method against representative approaches from three categories introduced in Section~\ref{sec:related}.
+The introduction of baselines is provided in Appendix.
+For Mistral-7B, we compare against TSV and Novo.
+ReDeEP's Copying Heads were identified only on LLaMA-family backbones in the original release, with no head selection provided for Mistral.
+Other probing baselines such as SEP and ITI release training code but no Mistral-7B checkpoints, requiring full per-model probe or steering-direction re-fitting.
+Dolly does not include Mistral-7B responses, so Mistral is evaluated on RAGTruth only.